oyalgin/DemoCommisionCalculate/README.md

 # Challenge about project

 To calculate 100 commisions in a 10 second, application calls commission fee api concurrently.
 Api returns result in 0.5 seconds and calling api sequentially  doesn't meet requirements.
-We have to enhance performance by using concurreny.
+We have to enhance performance by using concurrency.

 # Improvement

-Project can be dockerized in future.
+Project can be dockerized in the future.
-More test cases can be added to improve covareage rate.
+More test cases can be added to improve coverage rate.

 ## Contributing